 In the wake of natural disasters

-“Over the years, with customers doing more single sourcing and outsourcing operations to tier suppliers, that really caused a lot of fragile supply chains,” said Jon Bovit, Chief Marketing Officer, Resilinc Corp.
-“A lot of the challenges are the risks in the sub-tier levels—those are of major concern.
-It’s not good to just put tools in place.
-We have to bake it into the fabric of standard operating procedure which means that it can’t add to the workload.
-It has to automatically identify things and get people working on it so they can automatically detect certain things and optimize the process.”
+“Over the years, with customers doing more single sourcing and outsourcing operations to sub-tier suppliers, it really caused a lot of increasingly fragile supply chains,” said Jon Bovit, Chief Marketing Officer, Resilinc Corp.
+“A lot of the challenges companies face are the risks in the sub-tier levels—those are of major concern.
+It’s not good enough to just put tools in place.
+We have to bake it into the fabric of standard processes but we don’t want to increase the workload of people.
+It has to automatically identify things and get people focusing on the exceptions, so they can automatically detect certain conditions and optimize the process.”

 Superstorm Sandy, the 2004 Indian Ocean earthquake followed by the tsunami that hit Indonesia, India, Thailand and Sri Lanka, and even dating as far back as to Hurricane Katrina of 2005, which current residents of the Gulf Coast still see consequences of today as a result of it—such natural disasters fall into the “expected” realm of disruptions, i.e., natural disasters do occur all over the world and because of weather monitoring, can be prepared for.
 Despite that, some businesses in today’s supply chain may still claim that they cannot be accounted for because of the scope of their nature.